4 Vegan Great Pumpkin Cookie Recipes

 - Bake for about 8-10 minutes (depending on how hot your oven is).
 Don't over-bake.

 - Let sit on pan when removed from oven for a few minutes.

 - Carefully place on cooling racks to cool down completely.

 I call these 'muffin tops' because of their nice, fullsome and spongy texture, but some call them "breakfast cookies".
 They are full of Omega essential fatty acids (chia seed, walnuts) and other great nutrients to start your day.

-- 1 Chia Egg (1 T. ground Chia Seed well mixed into 4 T. water
+- 1 chia egg (1 T. ground chia seed well mixed into 4 T. warm water)

-- 1 1/2 Cups Quick Oats (if you are coeliac /sensitive to oats, get GF Oatmeal)
+- 1 1/2 cups quick oats (if you are celiac /sensitive to oats, get GF Oatmeal)

-- 3/4 Cup Gluten-Free Flour Mix (see sidebar or use ready-made / your choice)
+- 3/4 Cup gluten-free flour fix (scroll above or use ready-made / your choice)